apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.track_config_files INT 1

    Enables (``1``) or disables (``0``) tracking configuration file updates.
-   This setting is enabled by default.
-Disabling this setting disables the config status of traffic_ctl.
+   This setting is enabled by default, meaning that configuration files are monitored for changes.
+   Having tracking enabled is a dependency for :option:`traffic_ctl config status` to function.
+However, tracking the files is implemented via a frequent call to ``stat()`` which may be problematic in some deployments.
+If the call to ``stat()`` on configuration files causes problems, then it can be avoided by setting this value to ``0`` at the cost of disabling the config status feature for :program:`traffic_ctl`.

    This setting is not reloadable, since it is must be applied when :program:`traffic_manager` initializes.